p0lycarpio/tracs-gatsby/content/articles/agence-photo/index.en.md

 transition represents large investments, including the cost of digitizing archives for the historical agencies, who then make them available online.
-Author rights, which are the economic foundation of the sector, are also increasingly called into question: images published online evade all control and are drowned in a mass of constant proliferation.
+Author rights, which are the economic foundation of the sector, are also increasingly called into question: images draft online evade all control and are drowned in a mass of constant proliferation.
 The value of an image is attached less to its exclusivity and rarity than to the extent of its visibility.
 To do well in this